iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/misc/consumeProtectedData.md

 ```

 You are free to use this iExec app but if the given protected data has a
 different schema, it won't work.
+Moreover, the app belongs to iExec
+`addOnlyAppWhitelist` deployed at the address
+`0x1099844c74f6a2be20dbe1aa2afb3a1d29421aed`.
+So if you want to use this app,
+the protected data should be linked to the iExec `addOnlyAppWhitelist`.
+Otherwise you must choose an app that belongs to the `addOnlyAppWhitelist`
+linked to this protected data.

 :::